 Our first trip to Lake Geneva was in the summer of 2014, we were celebrating our nine-year wedding anniversary.
 You can read about our trip here in write-up I did ranking the top five romantic weekend getaways in WI.
 Lake Geneva is a minimal drive at about an hour and a half from Madison, and an hour and 45 minutes from Chicago.
 This trip would be different with our kids and dog in tow, and in the midst of the first substantial snowstorm.

 Family Vacation Rental

 We settled into our two-bedroom townhome unit which I found on VRBO.
-The unit includes full access to the clubhouse, the use of a golf cart and it was a pet-friendly unit.
+The unit (property ID: 753125) includes full access to the clubhouse and the use of a golf cart and it was a pet-friendly unit.
 That is an amenity that we appreciated because we didn’t have to pay for or arrange pet care.
 We brought our Bernedoodle Irie along for the trip.
 As Irie sniffed the perimeter of our temporary estate, the girls negotiated who would get the top and bottom bunk for each night of our stay.
-James trudged through the falling snow lugging in our bags, silk enclosed pillows while I unpacked the cooler, simultaneously mixing up our first cocktails in our yetis.
+James trudged through the falling snow lugging in our bags, and silk-enclosed pillows while I unpacked the cooler, simultaneously mixing up our first cocktails in our yetis.

 When we are traveling as a family, I prefer to rent a condo, townhome or house so that we have a full kitchen.
 Dining out for every meal with children is not only fiscally outlandish but also quite stressful because they are snackers who don’t want to sit still.
 They snuck their IPads into the bag on our second dinner out, but I wasn’t having it.
 I did let them play old maid while we waiting for the food.